HilmiGH/mywo-2024/README.md

 To deploy the app, first, clone this repo.

-Next, create your own Firebase realtime database add a new entry named 'inventory'.
+Next, create your own Firebase realtime database and add a new entry named 'inventory'.
-Get your personal key through project settings -> service accounts -> firebase admin SDK and download it.
+Get your key through project settings -> service accounts -> firebase admin SDK and download it.
 Rename the personal key to firebase.json and copy it into the root directory of the project.

 Then, inside the .env make these changes: